Looking for ways to make extra money?

 I say, let’er out.
 There are people that desperately need you.

-One way you can help others with this coveted gift is by helping people stage their homes to sell.
+One way you can help others and make some extra money with this coveted gift is by helping people stage their homes to sell.
 This not only relieves some of the stress a seller experiences during the process, it also increases their chances of getting a higher offer.

 To get started, read this post on starting a home staging business.